Suggestion: Watch the 5 minutes video tutorial before reading this article

 The survey plan will show the exact boundaries of your property and where buildings and other physical features are located on the land.

 It’s of importance as it shows the borders of your property and will act as legal proof with relation to the title.
+This will assure that you’re entitled to the exact land area as stipulated and to minimize the risks for disputes with neighbors.

 Sign the contract

-Consult with your Solicitor to make sure that nothing is missing, before signing the contract.
+Consult with your solicitor to make sure that nothing is missing, before signing the contract.

 Include a private caveat